Dems push Biden climate, health priorities toward Senate OK

 But the thrust of their pharmaceutical price language remained.
 That included letting Medicare negotiate what it pays for drugs for its 64 million elderly recipients, penalizing manufacturers for exceeding inflation for pharmaceuticals sold to Medicare and limiting beneficiaries out-of-pocket drug costs to $2,000 annually.

-The bill also caps patients' costs for insulin, the expensive diabetes medication, at $35 monthly.
+The bill also caps Medicare patients' costs for insulin, the expensive diabetes medication, at $35 monthly.

 The measure's final costs were being recalculated to reflect late changes, but overall it would raise more than $700 billion over a decade.
 The money would come from a 15% minimum tax on a handful of corporations with yearly profits above $1 billion, a 1% tax on companies that repurchase their own stock, bolstered IRS tax collections and government savings from lower drug costs.